What’s in a name? That which we call a rose By any other name would smell as sweet. William Shakespeare

 Today it is estimated according to Roger Mann in his book ‘Naming The Rose’ that for every new rose some five to ten thousand seedlings have been grown, tried out for five years or so and then rejected before the species is perfected.
 It was at the end of the eighteenth century that the sexuality of plants was discovered that made it possible to plan cross pollination and sow pollinated seed.

 It was the Empress Josephine Of France (1763 -1814) who set up botanical and horticultural research at the Château de Malmaison in France.
 History tells us she introduced over 200 new plants to French gardens and the height of her passion were roses.
 The Malmaison Garden was the first to have a specific garden just for roses and the impact on the world at that time was immediate with gardeners developing rosariums of their own to primarily show off their rose specimens.
-This is why the Old Garden Roses are in the main French because the French rose breeders dominated horticulture up until the World Wars.
+This is why the Old Garden Roses are in the main, French because the French rose breeders dominated horticulture up until the World Wars.

-Roses were named after celebrities, the aristocracy, writers, artists, Generals, chef’s and politicians and their wives.
+Roses have been named after many celebrities, the aristocracy, writers, artists, Generals, chef’s and politicians and their wives.
 Since the introduction of the code name by Alain Meilland and the purchasing of naming rights for roses and the added trend of roses being named for causes, groups and charities means it does not matter if we call a rose one name in Australia and another in the UK or anywhere else in the world.

-Roses have been developed from across the world and in all walks of life and if I look out to my rose garden there they are living together in perfect harmony and exquisite beauty.
+Roses have been developed from across the world and in all walks of life and if I look out to my rose garden, there they are living together in perfect harmony and exquisite beauty.
 I have almost 300 rose varieties (or will have when I plant this seasons over the next few weeks) and if nothing else it’s a good memory trainer to know them all by name.